-What should my child pack for camp?
-An overview and a packing list can be found on pages 6 and 8 in our Parent Pack.
+What should my camper pack for a week at camp?
+An overview and a packing list is part of our Family Information Guide.

 How can I contact my child?
-In your parent packet is information about Bunk One, a messaging service camp uses.
+In your parent packet is information about Bunk 1.
 You can send emails through this service, and they will be printed and delivered once a day at lunch time.
-You can also send or leave packages for your camper.
-For more information, please scroll down and read the blog post below.
-Please do not email or call camp for updates on your camper.
+Campers cannot reply via this service.
 It is critically important for the development of your child to use this time to grow independently and to learn to make decisions on his or her own.
 If there is a family emergency, please call the Camp office, and we will be happy to work with you to make the necessary arrangements.

-How do kids sign up for activities?
-Right after the campers are moved into their cabins on Sunday afternoon, their counselors review all the activity choices they have and campers sign up for them at this time.
+How do kids sign up for Skills Clinics?
+On Sunday afternoon, cabin counselors review and explain all the Skills Clinics choices to their campers.
+Campers sign up for them at this time.
 (It’s a good idea to go over these choices with your camper before he or she comes to camp.)
 Our program staff works hard to make sure each camper gets his/her first choice of activities.
 By Sunday night/Monday morning, each camper will be given a list of his/her activities for the week.
-We give campers the chance to move out of ONE activity, if they find it’s not to their taste.
-A specialty activity will take the place of one regular sign up activity.
+We give campers the chance to move out of ONE activity on Monday evening.
+A specialty activity will take the place of one Skills Clinic.
 All specialty activity fees are non refundable.